nilleiz/EpGo-Docker/README.md

-# This is a Fork of the abandoned (?)
-Guide2Go project
+# This is a Fork of the abandoned (?) epgo project

-I implemented changes that were missing in the current Guide2Go version.
+I implemented changes that were missing in the current epgo version.

 **Recent changes:**